pyblosxom/pyblosxom/docs/source/dev_codedocs.rst

 .. data:: VERSION_SPLIT

-   PyBlosxom version as a tuple--use this for version checking.
+   PyBlosxom version as a tuple---use this for version checking.
    For example ``("1", "5")``.

 .. automodule:: Pyblosxom.pyblosxom